-SMCR implementation will raise a number of different and potentially complex issues that Firms and individuals will need to deal with.
+SMCR implementation and compliance raises a number of different and potentially complex issues that Firms and individuals will need to deal with.

 In respect of the Senior Managers Regime, key issues include:

-- assigning each Senior Manager a "Senior Management Function" (precisely which functions depend on the size and type of your firm (assessed on a legal entity basis, rather than on a group basis) and whether it is "Limited scope", "Core" or "Enhanced".
-There are also extensive grand-fathering provisions;
+- assigning each Senior Manager a "Senior Management Function" (precisely which functions depend on the size and type of your firm (assessed on a legal entity basis, rather than on a group basis);

 - allocating "prescribed" (by the FCA) responsibilities among your Senior Managers;